 Volunteer Assistant Coach

 Zach Sanders joined the University of Minnesota wrestling staff as an administrative assistant following a successful career on the mat for the Gophers.
+The 2016-17 was his first as the team's volunteer assistant coach, but fifth on the program's staff.

 In 2012, Sanders became the seventh four-time All-American in Gopher history with a third-place finish in the 125-pound division at the NCAA Championships.
 He finished his career ranked sixth on the Gophers' all-time wins list with a record of 134-27-1.